reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

 {{#include ../../../../../examples/data/pragmatic/simple.basic.problem.json:33:57}}
 ```

-The vehicle picks some `good` at pickup locations, which leads to capacity growth according to `job.pickups.demand` value,
+The vehicle picks some `good` at pickup locations, which leads to capacity consumption growth according to `job.pickups.demand`
-and brings it till the end of the tour.
+value, and brings it till the end of the tour (or next reload).
 Each pickup task has its own properties such as `demand` and `places`.

 ## Delivery job